-You can also add tags such as the Freeze tag to the emitter and a variety of particle modifiers (including all the standard Cinema 4D modifiers) and again these will work without the control system.
+You can also add tags to the emitter and a variety of particle modifiers (including all the standard Cinema 4D modifiers) and again these will work without the control system.

 For the ultimate control over your particles, however, you will need to become familiar with the X-Particles control system.